 Customizing Your Purchase Criteria

-- Cash Flow: I like to have at least $150 in monthly cash flow, after all expenses (including the mortgage payment) have been paid.
+- Cash Flow: I like to have at least $150 in monthly cash flow after all expenses (including the mortgage payment) have been paid.
 You may have a different number in mind, but it’s generally better not to go below $100.

-- Cap Rate: The cap rate for a property is calculated by diving the Net Operating Income (NOI) by the Purchase Price.
+- Cap Rate: The cap rate for a property is calculated by dividing the Net Operating Income (NOI) by the Purchase Price.
 You are probably familiar with it, as it’s one of the most widely used metrics to evaluate deals.
 The cap rate can vary widely across different markets, so it’s hard to recommend a number that will work for everyone.
 I like mine at least 6-8%.